 "Shirley King's GOING UP?
 What can I say about GOING UP?
 Well, it's clever, laugh out loud funny, and a marvelous indictment of the times in which we live.
 The winner of this month's challenge is GOING UP? by Shirley King."
 Edward Crosby Wells.

 DOWN? -- Picture this: It's the turbulent Eighties when nothing goes right, not even the elevators.
 Produced for n.u.f.a.n.
 Ensemble's Eight Minutes in the 80s.

 JOANIE LEE'S CUT AND CURL SALON -- performed by Broadway West 8-2016.

 MONOLOGUES AUTHENTICITY -- “I GOTTA BE ME” is Beth’s slogan as she comes up with new takes on famous plays.
-Performed by Lama Theate Company, NY, 2-8-2016 and as a reading by Christy Donahue for AirPlay 12-2016.
+Performed by Lama Theate Company, NY, 2-8-2016, as a reading by Christy Donahue for AirPlay 12-2016.
 Also by Christy Donahue for Equity Library Theater, New York.

 YES, MOM REALLY DID KNOW BEST -- performed as a reading by Christy Donahue for OnAir Players 2-2917.

 THE BLAHS -- Amy is fighting cancer and time with poetry.
 Timarah Stewart performed THE BLAHS for the Wyoming State Drama competition.
 Christy Donahue performed THE BLAHS as a reading for OnAir Players 2-20-2017.

 MOLLY -- To Sara a dachshund's still a dachshund, even if she does look more like a collie.

 EGGS BENEDICT and POPCORN performed for the KTDT Digital Radio Competition.
 HI THERE, ARIZONA!
 Sarah strikes out again.
 Selected for production by Abingdon Theatre Company.